 This issue is most on display within government acquisition.
-The notion of 20-year fielding cycles for implementing new technologies affects not only the effectiveness of government services, but could adversely affect the security of the nation itself.
+The notion of 20-year fielding cycles for implementing new technologies affects not only the effectiveness of government services (which appear more and more disjointed from the rest of the economy), but could adversely affect the security of the nation itself.
 Many attempts by Congress to legislate improvement by moving program responsibilities around, defining specific solutions to specific requirements, and focusing on regulations may have unwittingly made today’s system more complex, dispersed, confusing and frustrating than ever before.

 Recent analysis by the undersecretary of defense (acquisition, technology, and logistics) attempted to quantify the additional cost of firms’ business with the government as compared to the private sector.
 This included reviewing significant statutes, regulations, policies and best practices.
 The results were surprising, and maybe a little disheartening.